6 Tips for Secure Text Messaging During Customer Conversations

 In any case where customers seem on the brink of endangering your secure text messaging system, ask them to switch channels so you can provide secure service.

-Tip #6: Review Texts for SMS Security
+Tip #7: Review texts for SMS security

 When you review text messages, ensure that: